shoaibk/Android-Patterns/Projects/SiteProvider/README.md

 Log.d(TAG, "Inserted Site: " + siteUri.toString());
 ```

-2e.
+###### 2e.
 Check
-Check if the data has been added by opening saving the database to the local machine through Android Device Monitor and opening the database using SQLiteBrowser.
+Check if the data has been added by saving the database to the local machine through Android Device Monitor and opening the database using SQLiteBrowser.

 ![Android Device Monitor](pic1.png)